TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3datastructure/Elements/Index.rst

 Words will have to do for now.

-Elements nesting other elements (“Array” elements):
+Elements nesting other elements ("Array" elements):
 """""""""""""""""""""""""""""""""""""""""""""""""""

 All elements defined here cannot contain any string value but  *must*